 - 2 cups of fresh, heavy whipping cream

-- 4 tbsp of cultured buttermilk
+- 4 tablespoon of cultured buttermilk

 Instructions